Dr. G. Reid Lyon - Converging Evidence - Reading Research - What It Takes To Read

 For example, a five year old in our study would be measured on every part of language, phonology, semantics, syntax, pragmatics.
 We’d look at attention and all phases of attention, all types of memory.
 We’d go in the home and look at how many books are in the home, how much the parents read to the kids, how well the parents read.
 We’d look at genetic factors and family factors, we’d look at neuro-biological factors.
 The kids are pretty well assessed in fun ways, and they like it.
 You know, a ‘me next’ kind of thing.
 We’d do that three times a year for many of these measures and we’d do it for at least five years.
 So, the minimum amount of time a kid is going to walk with us is five years, the average is nine years, and as we talked about a little bit earlier, we’ve got a lot of adults with us now.
 What’s amazing is how many of these folks stay with us.
 You know there’s only been a six percent attrition rate in these samples.
 Where we start, for example, in Connecticut in 1983 with Sally and Ben Shaywitz’s study….all of those kids came from the state of Connecticut.
 They now live in forty-four different states and six foreign countries and we still follow them every year.

 Now when you do that and you measure kids across all of these things that people think are critical for reading development, you get to see which ones are right and which ones are wrong.
 A lot of folks thought that reading came naturally.
 A lot of folks thought that reading was related to semi-circular canal vestibular system things.
 Some people felt that reading was really dependent upon visual perception.
 Some people think that’s it’s timing and sensory processing.
 Some people think it’s language and phonology.
-Well, the only way to get to that is to test all of that objectively, compete it and see which ones fall out in the mix as either good, medium or poor predictors of things.
+Well, the only way to get to that is to test all of that objectively, complete it and see which ones fall out in the mix as either good, medium or poor predictors of things.

 So, what you’ve got is all these kids coming along with us in the first ten years where we’re not doing any interventions; we’re following them three times a year and we assess which kids at the end of first, second, third, tenth grade, whatever it may be, read well, which ones read medium and which ones really hit the wall because reading is continuous.
 Then you can back up at the end of the first grade, at the end of fourth grade, at the end of tenth grade, all the way back to kindergarten and see what you measured that best predicts outcomes at each of these levels.
 Question number three, you can’t prevent if you can’t identify early.
 Question number two, what goes wrong when children don’t learn to read?
 Well, we’re measuring on a continuous basis so we can see those measurements of those properties or variables or factors that are most influential in learning how to read or get in the way and prevent learning how to read.